- Current Location

 Found in Echo, a charming town just minutes from Hermiston, the Sno Road Winery is a favorite amongst locals who crave the earthy, full flavored red wines.
 You'll find a generous variety of Pinot Noir, Zinfandel, Tempranillo, and Cabernet Sauvignon.

-Head for the Sno Road Winery Tasting Room which is open Wednesday through Saturday, and offers delicous samples of Sno Road selections.
+Head for the Sno Road Winery Tasting Room which is open Wednesday through Saturday, and offers delicious samples of Sno Road selections.
 All wines are carefully crafted at the Sno Road Winery, and made fresh from grapes grown on a Viticulture – a bluff looking over the Umatilla River.